 “On the cross, in the death of his Son, God gave us the highest proof of his love.
 Through Christ’s cross, he reconciled us to himself.
 This fundamental truth of our faith is fully relevant today.

 “It is the revelation all humankind awaits.
 Yes, God is close to all people with his love and he loves each person passionately.
-Our world needs to hear this proclamation, but we can proclaim God’s love if first we proclaim it, again and again, to ourselves — until we feel surrounded by this love, even when everything would make us think the opposite.… All our behavior should make this truth credible.
+Our world needs to hear this proclamation, but we can proclaim God’s love if first we proclaim it, again and again, to ourselves — until we feel surrounded by this love, even when everything would make us think the opposite.… All our behaviour should make this truth credible.

-“Jesus said clearly that before bringing our offering to the altar we should be reconciled with a brother or sister if they have anything against us (see Mt 5:23-24) … So let’s love one another as he loved us, without being closed or prejudiced, but being open to welcome and appreciate the positive in our neighbor, ready to give our lives for one another.
+“Jesus said clearly that before bringing our offering to the altar we should be reconciled with a brother or sister if they have anything against us (see Mt 5:23-24) … So let’s love one another as he loved us, without being closed or prejudiced, but being open to welcome and appreciate the positive in our neighbour, ready to give our lives for one another.
 This is Jesus’ main command, the mark of Christians, valid today just as it was at the time of Christ’s first followers.
 Living this word means becoming reconcilers.”

 Living like this we will enrich our days with acts of friendship and reconciliation: in our own family and among families, in our own Church and among Churches, in every civil and religious community to which we belong.